consistent-milk12/docs-md/generated_docs/memchr/arch/all/twoway/index.md

 - <span id="finderrev-new"></span>`fn new(needle: &[u8]) -> FinderRev` — [`FinderRev`](#finderrev)

+  Create a searcher that finds occurrences of the given `needle`.

+  An empty `needle` results in a match at every position in a haystack,

+  including at `haystack.len()`.

 - <span id="finderrev-rfind"></span>`fn rfind(&self, haystack: &[u8], needle: &[u8]) -> Option<usize>`

+  Returns the last occurrence of `needle` in the given `haystack`, or

+  `None` if no such occurrence could be found.

+  The `needle` given must be the same as the `needle` provided to

+  `FinderRev::new`.

+  An empty `needle` results in a match at every position in a haystack,

+  including at `haystack.len()`.

 - <span id="finderrev-rfind-small-imp"></span>`fn rfind_small_imp(&self, haystack: &[u8], needle: &[u8], period: usize) -> Option<usize>`